DelvisL/Forex-Expert-advisor/README.md

 <h1>Welcome to the TradingEA project</h1>

+<h2>Purpose</h2>

-Purpose:autonomous trading helper which allows participant in the financial markets to manage their money more reliably and efficiently.
+<p1>autonomous trading helper which allows participant in the financial markets to manage their money more reliably and efficiently.</p1>

 ##Programming applications: This project utiizes python for developing server side operation and mql5 for client side operations.
 Mql5 is the official langugae for the Metatrader5 platform for creating various trading tools.